What does your name mean?

 Which famous person, alive or dead, would you have dinner with – and why?

 Johnny Cash.
-He was my first idol as a kid and it’s always amazed me, to the extent of confusion, how much he could (past tense, he very dead) empathise with people he’d never met.
-He could sing on the subject of a man waiting to be hung and I, as a six year old, could empathise.
+He was my first idol as a kid and it’s always amazed me, to the extent of confusion, how much he could (past tense, he very dead) empathize with people he’d never met.
+He could sing on the subject of a man waiting to be hung and I, as a six year old, could empathize.
 He’s also 6 foot 2.